GM appeals direct to employees as strike losses pile up

 While emphasizing GM's commitment to the collective bargaining process, the letter, signed by Executive Vice-President for Global Manufacturing Gerald Johnson, circumvents United Auto Workers (UAW) leadership and points to frustration at a lack of progress on ending a conflict that has already cost the company more than US$1 billion.

+GM also boosted the amount it plans to invest in its U.S. plants to US$8.3 billion, up from its previous offer of US$7 billion, a source familiar with the company's offer said.

+Of the new total, US$7 billion would be invested directly in GM plants, with the rest going to joint ventures including a potential battery plant near the Lordstown, Ohio, factory that has been idled.

-"The strike has been hard on you, your families, our communities, the Company, our suppliers and dealers," it read, saying the latest offer increased compensation and promised a path to full-time jobs for temporary workers.
+"The strike has been hard on you, your families, our communities, the company, our suppliers and dealers," GM's letter read, saying the latest offer increased compensation and promised a path to full-time jobs for temporary workers.